ObserveRTC/schemas/schemaList.md

  * **transportId**: The id of the transport the RTP stream uses.
  * **streamId**: The id of the sctp stream
  * **marker**: The marker the originated sample is reported with
+ * **internal**: Flag indicate if the sctp channel is used as an internal transport between SFUs
  * **callId**: The generated unique identifier of the call
  * **roomId**: webrtc app provided room id
  * **label**: The label of the sctp stream